Phase 2 Study of Daxdilimab with Prednisone in Adults with Inadequately Controlled Dermatomyositis or Anti‑Synthetase Inflammatory Myositis

 Who Can Join the Study?

-• Must be an adult aged 18 to 75 years at the time of signing the consent form.
+• Age requirement: You must be an adult aged 18 to 75 years when you sign the consent form.

-• Must belong to one of the two disease groups:
+• Specific disease group: You must belong to one of two groups:

-• Dermatomyositis (DM) with a current or past DM rash.
+• Group 1 – Dermatomyositis (DM) with a current or past DM rash, or

-• Anti‑synthetase inflammatory myositis (ASIM) with positive anti‑Jo‑1 antibodies (or one of the other listed antibodies such as anti‑PL‑12, anti‑PL‑7, anti‑KS, anti‑EJ, anti‑OJ, anti‑ZO, anti‑YRS(HA)).
+• Group 2 – Anti‑synthetase inflammatory myositis (ASIM) with positive antibodies: either the anti‑Jo‑1 antibody tested centrally, or a historic positive test for any of anti‑PL‑12, anti‑PL‑7, anti‑KS, anti‑EJ, anti‑OJ, anti‑ZO, or anti‑YRS(HA).

-• HAQ‑DI (a disability questionnaire) score of 0.5 or higher.
+• HAQ‑DI (a questionnaire measuring daily activity difficulty) score of 0.5 or higher, and

-• Global muscle damage score of 5 or higher on a 10 cm VAS in the MDI (muscle disease index).
+• Global muscle damage rating of 5 or higher on a 10‑cm visual analog scale.

-• Must be willing to reduce (taper) the corticosteroid dose according to the study plan when the disease is stable or improving.
+• Willingness to reduce steroids: You must agree to lower your corticosteroid dose according to the study plan if your condition becomes stable or improves.

 Who Cannot Join the Study?

-• Any other health problem that the doctor thinks could make it hard to see how the study drug works or to keep you safe.
+• Any health condition that the study doctor believes could make it difficult to judge how the study drug works or to keep you safe.

-• Having had a major operation within the past 8 weeks, or planning to have an elective (non‑emergency) operation from the time of screening until the study ends.
+• Had major surgery within the 8 weeks before screening, or plans to have scheduled (elective) surgery from screening until the study ends.

-• History of serious heart problems such as unstable angina (chest pain that could signal a heart attack), myocardial infarction (heart attack), or congestive heart failure (heart that cannot pump blood well) within the 6 months before randomization.
+• History of serious heart disease, such as unstable angina (chest pain that comes and goes), myocardial infarction (heart attack), or congestive heart failure (the heart cannot pump blood well) within the 6 months before randomization.

-• Donating more than 50 mL of blood or plasma in the 30 days before screening, or more than 499 mL in the 56 days before screening, or planning to donate blood or plasma during the study or for 6 months after the last dose of the study drug.
+• Given more than 50 mL of blood or plasma in the 30 days before screening, or more than 499 mL in the 56 days before screening, or plans to give blood or plasma while in the study or up to 6 months after the last dose of the study drug.

-• Receiving a blood transfusion, packed red blood cells, platelets, or treatments that filter blood such as plasmapheresis or plasma exchange within 8 weeks before randomization, and any time during the study.
+• Received a blood transfusion (red blood cells or platelets) or a procedure that removes blood components (plasmapheresis or plasma exchange) within 8 weeks before randomization and throughout the study.

 Where you can join this trial?